ndrezn/nathandrezner.com/_posts/2022-01-19-nfts-wikipedia.md

 ---
 layout: post
-title: NFTs and Wikipedia
+title: Getting doxxed and hanging out on Wikipedia
 ---

-In early December 2021, I visited the Broad Museum during a visit to Los Angeles.
+In early December 2021, I visited the Broad Museum in Los Angeles.
 It's a public museum that hosts the private collection of Eli and Edyth Broad, a billionare philanthropist couple who generated their wealth in the insurance business.
 They have on display there <i>Rabbit</i>, a notable Jeff Koons sculpture.

 <div class='image-line2'>
 	<img class='photo' src="/images/blog/koons.jpg">